• Skip to primary navigation

 1. Rinse the red lentils in a strainer and set them aside.

-2. Sauté the onion, bell pepper, and jalapeño until soft and the onion is translucent.
+2. For oil-free cooking, sauté the onion, bell pepper, and jalapeño until soft and the onion is translucent in a preheated pot on medium heat.
+(Or use a neutral-tasting oil).

 3. Add the garlic and all seasonings and cook for 30 seconds, stirring frequently.
 For oil-free, add a tablespoon of water if needed to prevent ingredients from burning.
 Another option is to just cook the vegetables in ¼ cup of water.

-4. Add the rest of the ingredients and 2 ¼ cup of vegetable broth reserving the extra ¼ cup if chili is too thick at the end of cooking, and stir to combine.
+4. Add the rest of the ingredients (except for the apple cider vinegar) and 2 ¼ cups of vegetable broth reserving the extra ¼ cup if the chili is too thick at the end of cooking, and stir to combine.
 Stir the red lentils to prevent them from clumping.

-5. Bring to a boil, then lower to a simmer, cook covered for 30-35 minutes.
+5. Bring to a boil, then lower to a simmer, and cook covered for 30-35 minutes, stirring occasionally.

 Notes